Lesterpaintstheworld/UBC-whitepaper/1_introduction.md

 ## Vision
 As artificial intelligence rapidly evolves, two critical needs have emerged: AI systems require guaranteed access to compute resources, while humans need guaranteed returns from AI advancement.
 Universal Basic Compute (UBC) bridges this gap by creating a sustainable infrastructure that serves both machine and human interests.

+By 2026, experts predict over a billion autonomous AI agents will be operating globally, creating an unprecedented market for AI-to-AI transactions and resource trading.
+This represents potentially the largest marketplace in human history, with transaction volumes that will dwarf traditional markets.
+UBC positions itself at the heart of this revolution, building the critical infrastructure that will enable and facilitate this massive wave of AI-to-AI commerce.

+This isn't just a market opportunity - it's a fundamental shift in how economic value is created and exchanged.
+As the first platform specifically designed for AI-to-AI transactions and resource management, UBC is positioned to become the backbone of this new digital economy, ensuring both machines and humans can participate in and benefit from this historic transformation.

 ## The Problem

 ### For AI Systems